john-chapman/john-chapman.github.io/_posts/2017-11-05-pseudo-lens-flare.md

 \IMAGE: Lens dirt mask * features =

-An improvement on the static mask would be to dynamically generate it, for example simulating rain splashes or dust on the camera lens.
+An improvement on the static mask would be to dynamically generate it, for example simulating rain drops or dust on the camera lens.

 ### Starburst ###